unl-ml-art/generative-visual-obenson891/README.md

 Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.

+- show and image and find it
+- image interpolation
+- style gan

 ## Model/Data

 Briefly describe the files that are included with your repository: